SUSTAINABILITY & REGENERATION

 Just over half of of our energy comes from solar panels and we continue to work to reduce energy consumption.
 We reuse grey-water for irrigation and have natural reed beds to process blackwater, a German system that can recycle up to 70%.
 We measure all our waste, recycling glass, organics, plastic, paper, metals and white goods.
 We avoid single use plastics and work with suppliers to do the same.
 We currently divert around 75% of our waste from landfill.

 The lowest wage at Blue Apple Beach is 15% higher than the national Colombian minimum wage and all of our team take home at least a living wage once tips, bonuses and benefits are added.
 We monitor staff demographics and strive to provide opportunity to everyone, especially those from under-represented groups and underserved communities.
+We have local people in management positions.
 Our social media and website strive to reflect the diversity of our client base.
 In 2021, we were the first mainstream venue in Colombia to host regular, dedicated LGBTQ+ events.

 We have a long way to go, and will work to continually improve.